miccai-ultrasound/miccai-ultrasound.github.io/asmus22.md

 > **The ASMUS Workshop starts on September 18th at 9:00 SGT!
 [View the full program](/files/program2022.pdf ':ignore').**

+**Please note the following changes to the program:**

+- Break CHANGED to 2:45PM - 3:40PM SGT
+- Room CHANGED from 3:40PM SGT onwards: PISCES 3
+- Oral Session 3 CHANGED to 3:40PM from 3:00PM
+- Demos, Closing to follow Oral Session 3

 > Proceedings of the 3rd International Workshop of Advances in Simplifying Medical Ultrasound (ASMUS) are available to download through [this link](https://link.springer.com/book/9783031169021) free of charge for ASMUS participants until October 15th 2022.

 ## Call for Papers